 How long does it take to close after final approval?

 How long it takes to close after final approval could be a matter of days, so start packing once you sign the final purchase agreement!
 A factor that could impact this timeframe is the time of year you’re buying; if it’s the peak buying season in your area, the closing office and title companies could be busy, and you might have to wait for an available appointment.

 Is it better to close at the end of the month?

 Yes, try to arrange for a closing near the end of the month.
 Lenders collect on interest from the settlement date going forward.
 It saves you money to close later, and since mortgage payments aren’t due until one full month after closing you can also save money in the meantime.

 Clever Partner Agents help guide home buyers through the closing process, and will happily explain any confusing jargon.
-They also offer home buyer rebates to qualified buyers, which you can use to offset closing costs.
+Clever also offers Clever Cash Back to qualified buyers when they buy a house in 41 out of 50 states.
 Reach out to be connected with a Clever Partner Agent today.